 The broom or thunder-broom is the gun.
 Native Americans called the rifle a 'thunder-stick'.

 Dim and dark, foggy mentions may work well along with contemplation on possible meanings, if you have the time and is good at having hunches.
 [Link]

-A local farmer near Jotunheimen had a vivid dream where a bird-like figure approached at said: "Hm, and here we have the pheasant Okur, one of our line.
+A local farmer near Jotunheimen had a vivid dream where a bird-like figure approached at said: "There lies the peasant Okur asleep, one of our line.
 He must carry good messages from me to many others all over the globe, but only if he wakes up."

 The winged being started to shake him.
-As the simple farmer Okur woke up from it, he still saw the big bird, and it still had a grin on its face in front of a mighty feather gown.
+As the simple farmer Okur woke up from it, he still saw the big bird with a mighty feather gown.
 The bird spoke comfortingly:

 Things are not always as bad as others say.
 Your ancestor bear of a man lived very well as a farmer and shepherd in the forests and fields under Jotunheimen.
-He liked it there, and why should not he?
-[Coastal Norway]
+He liked it there.
+Some do.

 Deep meditation may be good for living.
 Human bears were meant to be free.
 Beware of a vehement bear.

-Men and women trample on the heads of the poor animals as on the dust and typically deny justice to the oppressed underlingss.
+Men and women trample on the heads of the poor animals as on the dust and typically deny justice to the oppressed underlings.
 In the end it dwarfs man too.